TotallyNotNero/totallynotnero/README.md

 I can interact with multiple APIs, such as Discord, Spotify, and YouTube - using both JavaScript and Swift.
 I also have experience in setting up and utilizing databases, such as PostgreSQL, MySQL and SQLite.
 I also have ample experience using multiple Discord libraries - Discord.JS is used by me the most, followed by SwiftDiscord.

 Otherwise, I enjoy playing with things until they break.
 I've had a lot of really stupid projects - from creating an app to remotely start my car, installing Windows on my graphing calculator (rest in peace), and exploiting my Nintendo Switch.
-I am also an automotive enthusiast (BMW, Dodge, and GM guy).
+I am also an automotive enthusiast.
 I created a blog to keep track of my various projects, however now I think my [blog](https://blog.etronicindustries.org/) can be used as entertainment.
 Go check it out.

 ![TotallyNotNero's GitHub stats](https://github-readme-stats.vercel.app/api?username=TotallyNotNero&show_icons=true&theme=radical&count_private=true)